tomato42/tls13-spec/draft-ietf-tls-tls13.md

                                   "resumption_master_secret",
                                   session_hash)
                                   [0..47];

+If the server does not request client authentication, these secrets can be computed at the time that the server sends its Finished, thus allowing the server to send traffic on its first flight (see [TODO] for security considerations on this practice.)
+If the server requests client authentication, these secrets can be computed after the client's Certificate and CertificateVerify have been sent, or, if the client refuses client authentication, after the client's empty Certificate message has been sent.

 The client_master_secret is used to protect traffic which is sent by the client to the server and the server_master_secret is used for